eiffel-tower-content-localisation-enonic

 Content Layer Grandchildren Non-Multi inheritance

-In this example, the region of Switzerland includes the languages of France and Germany—and the reason for keeping e.g. the Swiss German and the German layers separate is if there exists data specific to Germany that is not applicable to the Swiss market.
+In this example, the region of Switzerland includes the languages of France and Germany.
+The reason for keeping e.g. the Swiss German and the German layers separate is if there exists data specific to Germany that is not applicable to the Swiss market.

 In any case you can reuse the translation from German to Swiss German when applicable, saving you time, money, and future headaches regarding the content structure.

-To sum up: You produce content for each layer, which then “trickles down” unto child layers—where teams can work independently thereafter.
-For instance, if you publish content in the parent layer, publish status will not be affected in the child layers, meaning you have full control on what happens where and when.
+For instance, if you publish content in the parent layer, the publish status will not be affected in the child layers, meaning you have full control on what happens where and when.

 Layers Create New